-High deductible health plans are medical plans that often offer lower premiums in exchange for higher deductibles.
-The first dollar costs are borne by the insured(s) so the insurance company is able to offer coverage at lower costs.
+High deductible health plans are medical plans that once offered substantially lower premiums in exchange for higher deductibles.
+The first dollar costs (deductibles) are borne by the insured(s) so the insurance company was able to offer coverage at lower costs.
+With the introduction and evolution of the Affordable Care Act (ACA), premium costs have steadily risen due to the guaranteed-issue requirement and the cost differences of HSA vs non-HSA high deductible health plans have mostly disappeared.
+However, the benefit of an HSA plan is still valuable to those who who are looking for a tax free savings vehicle separate from their IRA, SEP, 401k, and 403b plans.
 There are many different types of high deductible plans, some with 100% coverage after the deductible is met, and some with additional costs in the form of co-insurance after the deductible is met.

 |Year||Minimum deductible (single)||Minimum deductible (family)||Maximum out-of-pocket (single)||Maximum out-of-pocket (family)|

 The money you invest in your HSA is yours forever.
 It is designed to help you cover the individual or family medical deductible, and uncovered medical expenses should it ever become necessary.
 However, if you never use it, it will continue to grow at a set interest rate and will be available to you when you need it.
-All the while, you will be paying much lower insurance premiums than you would otherwise and instead of the insurance company absorbing the profit from your good health, you will be pocketing the savings instead!
+Many HSA savings accounts also offer an investment feature in the stock market for those who may want higher earning potential on their savings.

 A Health Savings Account is an IRS approved tax free savings account that allows you to contribute specific amounts of money (for either an individual or family) per year to use towards approved medical expenses (including medical plan deductibles).